kelseyhightower/grafeas-tutorial/README.md

 ### Infrastructure

-A Kubernetes 1.8+ cluster is required with support for the [external admission webhooks](https://kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks) alpha feature enabled.
+A Kubernetes 1.9+ cluster is required with support for the [ValidatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19) alpha feature enabled.

-If you have access to [Google Container Engine](https://cloud.google.com/container-engine/) use the gcloud command to create a 1.8 Kubernetes cluster:
+If you have access to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) use the gcloud command to create a 1.9.1 Kubernetes cluster:

 ```
 gcloud alpha container clusters create grafeas \
   --enable-kubernetes-alpha \
-  --cluster-version 1.8.1-gke.0
+  --cluster-version 1.9.1-gke.0
 ```

 > Any Kubernetes 1.8 cluster with support for external admission webhooks will work.